-Hiking the God’s Thumb Trail via the Knoll on the Oregon Coast
+Hiking the God’s Thumb Trail via The Knoll on the Oregon Coast

 Distance: 4.5 miles / 7.2 km

-However, the popularity of God’s Thumb has definitely taken its toll—from the busy parking situation to the very eroded sections of the trail, particularly near God's Thumb.
+However, the popularity of God’s Thumb has definitely taken its toll on the trail and the community, contributing to everything from a very busy parking situation to severely eroded sections of the trail near God’s Thumb, all because it is one of the most popular trails on the Oregon Coast.

 God’s Thumb Trailhead Parking